laristra/portage/doc/main_page.md

 # Welcome to portage!   {#mainpage}

-portage is a framework that computational physics applications can use to build a highly customize, hybrid parallel (MPI+X) conservative remapping library for transfer of field data between meshes.
+portage is a framework that computational physics applications can use to build a highly customized, hybrid parallel (MPI+X) conservative remapping library for transfer of field data between meshes.

 We aim to provide: